binghuan/simple_file_storage_server/README.md

 ## Use Docker to start the server
-Input following command in the root folder. the visit the website "http://localhost:8081"
+Input following command in the root folder.
+Then, visit the website "http://localhost:8081"
 ```shell
 docker-compose up -d
 ```